Best WiFi 7 Access Points for Small Business 2026 (5 Compared — Including Real Infrastructure Costs)

 In practice, this produces more consistent coverage in environments with concrete columns, metal shelving, or dense wall construction—the scenarios where standard APs develop dead zones.
 It is the primary justification for the price premium in retail, healthcare, and education deployments.

 Management Flexibility Options: The R770 offers unique management flexibility through its Unleashed firmware option.
-In Unleashed mode, one access point can manage up to 50 units without requiring a separate controller or licensing fees.
+In Unleashed mode, one access point acts as the controller for up to 128 APs and 2,048 clients (in bridge mode) without requiring separate controller hardware or licensing fees.
 This approach provides enterprise-grade features and centralized management while maintaining the simplicity small businesses need.

 Don't Buy the R770 If...

-• Your budget is limited: At $2,500, the R770 addresses specific RF challenges.
+- Your budget is limited: Even at the best street pricing (~$1,400), the R770 costs more than four U7 Pro XGS units and addresses specific RF challenges.
 Most single-site SMBs will not see a meaningful performance difference over the U7 Pro XGS.

 HPE Aruba AP-755: Best for IoT and Smart Building Deployments

 The HPE Aruba AP-755 represents a comprehensive networking and IoT platform rather than simply a Wi-Fi access point.
+List price is $2,595, with street pricing typically between $1,700 and $2,050.
 For businesses planning smart building deployments or requiring advanced analytics capabilities, the AP-755 provides unique value despite its premium pricing.

 Integrated IoT Capabilities